Where To Eat In Southtown (aka Where To Eat In The King William Historic District)

 Little Em’s Oyster Bar is the original restaurant brainchild of husband and wife team, Houston and Emily Carpenter, two of San Antonio’s busiest restaurateurs.
 Little Em’s, which opened its doors back in 2021, smack dab in the middle of the global pandemic, managed to find great success, launching the owners into a restaurant opening frenzy that has yet to cool down.

-This highly instagrammable restaurant is housed in what was formerly a gas station, but today is noticeable for its sleek white lines, blue awnings, and bursts of pink.
+This highly instagrammable restaurant is housed in the old Feast Restaurant building, but today is noticeable for its sleek white lines, and bursts of pale pink.
 The satiny-white, clean interior of the restaurant, while simple, is equally chic and stylish – the perfect place to sip champagne and enjoy some oysters.

 Bliss